 Putin's assertion of a right to defend Russian speakers beyond his borders alarmed NATO allies, especially Baltic states with sizeable Russian minorities, but it falls short of the global ideological confrontation with communism.

-Moscow and the West have continued to cooperate on issues such as curbing Iran's nuclear programme and disarming Syria of chemical weapons despite the conflict in Ukraine.
+Moscow and the West have continued to cooperate on issues such as curbing Iran's nuclear program and disarming Syria of chemical weapons despite the conflict in Ukraine.

 Mediterranean NATO allies, who see the main threats to their security in instability in Africa and the Middle East, are eager to maintain a dialogue with Russia and avoid any return to a purely Cold War posture.

-So the alliance needs to be able to handle both crisis management missions and territorial defence.
+So the alliance needs to be able to handle both crisis management missions and territorial defense.

 Most European allies spend far less than the NATO objective of 2 percent of economic output.
-Only Poland is significantly raising its defence budget.
+Only Poland is significantly raising its defense budget.